 Every autumn, we look forward to seeing tree leaves transform.
-But how do they know when it’s time to change?
+But what does it mean when trees lose leaves much sooner?

 When leaves shed well before the fall season, something might be wrong with your tree’s health.
 One of our readers in Texas noticed, “Right before fall, my oak tree started losing its leaves way early.
 Now, it has lost almost all its leaves.
 What is wrong with my tree?”

 Learn why your tree leaves may be falling early.